England: Landscape and rivers

 The Pennines, known as the "backbone of England", are the oldest range of mountains in the country, originating from the end of the Paleozoic Era around 300 million years ago.
-Their geological composition includes, amongst others, sandstone and limestone, and also coal.
+The geological composition is predominantly sedimentary, featuring significant deposits of sandstone and limestone, alongside substantial coal seams.
 There are karst landscapes in calcite areas such as parts of Yorkshire and Derbyshire.
 The Pennine landscape is high moorland in upland areas, indented by fertile valleys of the region's rivers.
 They contain two national parks, the Yorkshire Dales and the Peak District.
 In the West Country, Dartmoor and Exmoor of the Southwest Peninsula include upland moorland supported by granite.

 The English Lowlands are in the central and southern regions of the country, consisting of green rolling hills, including the Cotswold Hills, Chiltern Hills, North and South Downs; where they meet the sea they form white rock exposures such as the cliffs of Dover.
-This also includes relatively flat plains such as the Salisbury Plain, Somerset Levels, South Coast Plain and The Fens.
+The English Lowlands also include flat plains such as Salisbury Plain, the Somerset Levels, the South Coast Plain and The Fens.

 Climate

 England has a temperate maritime climate: it is mild with temperatures not much lower than 0 °C in winter and not much higher than 32 °C in summer.
-The weather is damp relatively frequently and is changeable.
-The coldest months are January and February, the latter particularly on the English coast, while July is normally the warmest month.
+The weather is frequently damp and changeable.
+The coldest months are January and February, the latter particularly on the English coast, while July is normally the warmest.
 Months with mild to warm weather are May, June, September and October.
 Rainfall is spread fairly evenly throughout the year.

 Important influences on the climate of England are its proximity to the Atlantic Ocean, its northern latitude and the warming of the sea by the Gulf Stream.
 Rainfall is higher in the west, and parts of the Lake District receive more rain than anywhere else in the country.
 Since weather records began, the highest temperature recorded was 40.3 °C on 19 July 2022 at Coningsby, Lincolnshire, while the lowest was −26.1 °C on 10 January 1982 in Edgmond, Shropshire.